 If you’re asking yourself whether teaching English abroad is a good idea, then I recommend you take a look at my 5 reasons for not teaching English abroad before you go ahead and commit to anything.

-Chances are if you decide to teach English abroad and you complete your TEFL course, that you will eventually end up teaching children at some point.
-As you can imagine, teaching children is a quite a bit different to teaching adults.
+Chances are if you decide to teach English abroad and you complete your TEFL course, you will eventually end up teaching children at some point.
+As you can imagine, teaching children is very different from teaching adults.
 Simply, adults are learning by choice, whereas children are not.
 Their parents will have made them take the classes in most cases.

 If you struggle to relate to children, it can be difficult teaching them.
 Children have short attention spans and get bored quickly.
 You have to be an entertainer as well as a teacher.
 I didn’t imagine that I would end up teaching children when I completed my TEFL course, and it was certainly difficult at first.